bfgasparin/symfony-apache-docker/README.md

-# Symfony Base Image

-# This image is not ready for production usage.
+> # Attention This image is not ready for production usage.
 It's still in development.
 Do not use it yet.

+# Symfony Base Image

 This image is a base imagem for Symfony application served by Apache with mod_php running **php 7**.